 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Was introduced somewhat (1 year and 11 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 100D is the clear winner of the match-up (16 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 100D emerges as the winner of the contest (16 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 100D or the P900.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.